1jz/wisa/README.md

 - All other codes are considered `DEAD`
 - Uses flags for passing filename and for verbose output
 - Coloured text using [gookit/color](https://github.com/gookit/color)
+- Provide a second file to ignore certain urls